vzhz/battleship/README.md

 -----------------------
 INTRODUCTION
 -----------------------
-This program is a simplified one-player version of the game Battleship.
+This program is a simplified one-player version of <a href="http://en.wikipedia.org/wiki/Battleship_%28game%29">the game Battleship</a>.
 A single ship is placed in a random location on 5*5 board and player tries to sink the ship by guessing its location.
 Four turns are allowed per game.

 ------------------------
 REQUIREMENTS